 Orange hawkweed flowers.
 Photo Credit: Becca MacDonald, Sault College, Bugwood.org

 Orange hawkweed flower.
 Photo Credit: Becca MacDonald, Sault College, Bugwood.org

 Orange hawkweed seedheads.
 Photo Credit: Michael Shephard, USDA Forest Service, Bugwood.org

-Orange hawkweed is a highly aggressive perennial that has attractive, showy orange flowers.
-The bright orange flowers attract gardeners who are unaware of its aggressive nature.
+Orange hawkweed is a fast spreading perennial that has attractive, showy orange flowers.
+The bright orange flowers attract gardeners who are unaware of how quickly it can spread.
 Once outside of garden beds, it spreads rapidly and can overtake lawns, gardens, pastures, and meadows.

 |Life Cycle:||Perennial (life cycle lasts more than one year)|

 |Height:||Up to 3 feet (1 meter) tall when flowering.|